AdityaVijay1/CMSLearningJournal/week-2-learning-journal.md

 This week I learnt a lot of things related to CMS, Web Design and the IT industry from the class lecture, practical and online research.
 I refreshed my knowledge of HTML, CSS, and Javascript and also gained new and deeper insight into HTML and CSS through designing and customizing a website for my own coffee cafe/business and indulged in understanding new concepts I hadn't done before.
 Furthermore, I gained insights into a web content management system, WordPress and Joomla through Youtube videos and online articles.
 I learned about the style of presentation and how to do so on WordPress.
+TALK ABOUT THE DIFFERENT WEB HOSTING SITES COMPARED WHAT IS THE GOAL OF THE WEBSITE

 Lastly, this week I had also learnt about Web hosting and the different platforms that can be used.
 Seeing the vast varieties of options, I had decided to opt for GitHub due to the following insights I gained about it through research:
 1) Free Hosting: GitHub Pages offers free hosting for static websites, making it an economical choice.
 2) Ease of Use: GitHub Pages is designed to be user-friendly, allowing developers to deploy their websites with minimal effort.